roryogorman/visita-galicia/README.md

     - b.
 A short description of the province.

 #### Top 3 Picks List
-- This is 3 divs showing our pick of the top 3 activites in each province, with a stock image of the attraction.
-A future development in this would be a JS code which would only display the top 3 activiites of the chosen destination, however this has not been implemented in this release.
+- This is 3 divs showing our pick of the top 3 activities in each province, with a stock image of the attraction.
+A future development in this would be a JS code which would only display the top 3 activities of the chosen destination, however this has not been implemented in this release.

 #### 5. Contact Form:
 - The Contact Form invites the user to submit to the site owners any questions that they may have on the region.